-In response to the climate crisis, the RMOW is developing a Climate Action Big Moves strategy that identifies top priority areas for action and builds on the good work done through the 2016 Community Energy and Climate Action Plan (CECAP).
+In response to the climate crisis, the RMOW has developed the Climate Action Big Moves strategy that identifies top priority areas for action and builds on the good work done through the 2016 Community Energy and Climate Action Plan (CECAP).

 Phase 1: Project planning and draft strategy development (December 2019 – June 2020)

-This phase focuses on the development of the draft strategy and ensuring the project is well planned and resourced.
-It uses the Community Energy Association's Climate Leaders Playbook approach, community monitoring evidence, Whistler’s CECAP, staff expertise and external advisory input to identify six Big Moves for transportation, buildings and waste.
+This phase focused on the development of the draft strategy and ensuring the project was well planned and resourced.
+It used the Community Energy Association's Climate Leaders Playbook approach, community monitoring evidence, Whistler’s CECAP, staff expertise and external advisory input to identify six Big Moves for transportation, buildings and waste.

-Phase 2: Strategy review, revision and approval (Summer 2020)
+Phase 2: Strategy review, revision and approval (July - December 2020)

-This phase focuses on gathering community input and presenting the strategy to Council for approval.
-The engagement opportunities will convene these stakeholders and continue as we move forward:
+This phase focused on gathering community input and presenting the strategy to Council for approval.

 - Local energy and climate change mitigation experts (including key CECAP advisory group members)